paulAlexSerban/Carpatian-Out-of-Doors-Tours-Agency---Landig-Page/README.md

 # Carpathian-Out-of-Doors-Tours-Agency---Landing-Page

-* Landing page for a fictional business that offers green outdoor tours in the Carpathian mountains called "Carpathian Out-of-Doors"
+* Landing page for a fictional business that offers green outdoor tours in the Carpathian mountains called "Outdoorsy"

 ## Used Front-end Concepts
+* Float Grid Layout implemented for cross-browser compatibility
 * Object Oriented Programming in JavaScript
 * Component-based development
 * '7-1 Sass Architecture' folder structure adapted as per project requirements